Wireless Network & Internet

 There are multiple wireless networks at Drexel.
 Determine which wireless network is for you from the options below.

 DragonFly3 is the University's preferred wireless network.
-It offers the highest bandwidth and security, fewer restrictions, and relief from competing radio interference.
-DragonFly3 is available to students, faculty, and staff with a current University user ID and can be used for Windows and Apple computers and most cell phones and mobile devices.
+It offers the best security and performance.
+It's supported on computers, tablets and phones.
+DragonFly3 is available to all students, faculty, and staff with a current University user ID.

-DragonFly is for devices and appliances that do not support enterprise class WPA2 and 8021.X user name authentication.
-For example, many game consoles, smart TVs (including Apple TV, Roku, Fire TV, etc) and other home entertainment systems and appliances that are commonly found in the Drexel residence halls.
+DragonFly is for devices and appliances (outside of the residence halls) that cannot connect to DragonFly3 or DragonFly-Play because they do not support enterprise class WPA2 and 8021.X user name authentication.
 These devices should connect to the DragonFly Wireless Network.
-A current University user ID and device registration is necessary to use DragonFly.
+Device Wi-Fi address registration is necessary to use DragonFly.

 Visitors and guests to the Drexel campus should use the wireless Drexel Guest Network for basic web browsing.
 It is limited to services that are publicly available.